deminivithana/ESBII--IT11081258/Practical 06.md

 ![](https://cloud.githubusercontent.com/assets/13186210/9829935/95a1e61e-5938-11e5-8c19-f8422b233b91.PNG)

-**Reliability and security**
+**1) Reliability and security**

-Everone expecting a  reliable services from  any kind of business and this will be directly beneficial to ABC IT to give a better services to their customeres.
+Everone expecting a  reliable services from  any kind of business and this will be directly beneficial to ABC IT to give a better services to their customers.
 And also through the Plan-Do-Check-Act cycle produces managed information security outcomes that satisfy those requirements and expectations.
 This will be a cost effective solution and also reduce the risk of vulnerabilities being exploited.

-**Reduce Redundancy**
+**2)Reduce Redundancy**

-Avoid having to implement basic controls repetedly and does not need to start from the scratch through standerdization .
+Avoid having to implement basic controls repeatedly and does not need to start from the scratch through standardization.
+Hence re-usable across multiple departments, functions, business units and organizations without significant changes.It's help organization and save your money.

+**3) Reduce overhead to servers and storage**

+After analyzing ABC IT strategy they will be able to cut huge lot of data and information that is not worthy keeping.
+Removing those thing can help to increase your network speed and unnecessary overhead to the servers and storage.

+**4) Increased Profits**
+Standardization will increase perceptions of business.
+Your company can trust your data as well as  your customers.
+Then it will give return of investment because they are now prepared to spend a little more for secure IT infrastructure.

+Allows unnecessary, inappropriate or excessive controls to be relaxed or removed without unduly compromising valuable information assets

 **Correct Controls over business**

-Provides security and management controls which will be beneficial to the staff,stakeholderes and management to take a better understanding on the business stratergy.
+Provides security and management controls which will be beneficial to the staff,stakeholders and management to take a better understanding on the business strategy.